Tenants’ Need to Know

 - No partial deposit is refunded when any applicant moves out or terminates.
 The full deposit remains with the tenancy and is distributed when the unit is vacated.

-- It is important to note that if the rental agreement is a lease, the lease is conditioned on the persons who have signed the lease and any change to that would be considered a breach of contract.
-If a person moves out, they do not have their obligations terminated or any portion of the deposit refunded.
+- IMPORTANT: If the rental agreement is a Fixed-term Lease, the lease is conditioned on the persons who have signed the contract and any change to that agreement would be considered a breach of contract.
+Additionally, If a party moves out, they do not have their obligations terminated or any portion of the deposit refunded.

 What is the termination and Move Out process?

 - Eventually, tenants will move, and we want them to be prepared when this is necessary.

 - We require our tenants to give a 30 day notice prior to moving.

 - We can provide the 30 day notice to vacate form upon request.

 - The notice must be signed by all tenants living at the home and can be e-mailed, return mail to our office or faxed to: 503-719-7149.